cjgreenwood/starter-academic/content/authors/admin/_index.md

 ---
 # Display name
-title: Christopher J Greenwood
+title: Christopher Greenwood

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
 role: Research Fellow

 # Organizations/Affiliations to show in About widget
 organizations: